alexander-shch/blog-multi-projects/README.md

 All of the apps BE and FE will be working working with docker compose (The file is in the root of the project) Right now being used mainly to initiate a DB

+## Init with docker
+Just run `docker-compose` with required services, for example `docker-compose up ruby react` or `docker-compose up node angular` etc...

+No pre-installations are required, the docker files will handle everything for you. copy / install / init / etc...

+**DO NOT** run multiple BE and FE services at the same time as they all use the same ports so you will have conflicts

 # Server

 ## Ruby with rails - WIP